Carl Gustaf Emil Mannerheim: End of war and presidency

+Hitler received the news with unusual calm, commenting only: "Bah, that Mannerheim is an excellent soldier but a poor politician."
+The German press was similarly mild in its treatment of Finland.

 Mannerheim's term as president was difficult for him.
-Although he was elected for a full six-year term, he was 77 years old in 1944 and had accepted the office reluctantly after being urged to do so.
+Although he was appointed for a full six-year term, he was 77 years old in 1944 and had accepted the office reluctantly after being urged to do so.
 The situation was exacerbated by frequent periods of ill-health, the demands of the Allied Control Commission, and the war responsibility trials.
 He was afraid throughout most of his presidency that the commission would request his prosecution for crimes against peace.
 This never happened.
 One of the reasons for this was Stalin's respect for and admiration of the Marshal.
 Stalin told a Finnish delegation in Moscow in 1947 that the Finns owed much to their old Marshal.
 Due to Mannerheim, Finland was not occupied.
 Despite Mannerheim's criticisms of some of the demands of the Control Commission, he worked hard to carry out Finland's armistice obligations.
 He also emphasised the necessity of further work on reconstruction in Finland after the war.

 Mannerheim was troubled by recurring health problems during 1945, and was absent on medical leave from his duties as president from November until February 1946.
 He spent six weeks in Portugal to restore his health.
 After the announcement of the verdicts in the war crimes trials in February, Mannerheim decided to resign.
-He believed that he had accomplished the duties he had been elected to carry out: The war was ended, the armistice obligations carried out, and war responsibility trials finished.
+He believed that he had accomplished the duties he had been elected to carry out: the war was ended, the armistice obligations carried out, and war responsibility trials finished.

 Mannerheim resigned as president on 4 March 1946, giving as his reason his declining health and his view that the tasks he had been selected to carry out had been accomplished.
 He was succeeded as president by the conservative Prime Minister J. K. Paasikivi.